microsoft/FluidFramework/packages/test/mocha-test-setup/README.md

 This package has a few main purposes:

-- Expose/generate a default `.mocharc.js` configuration for running mocha tests, which other packages can extend.
+- Expose/generate a default `.mocharc.js` configuration for running [mocha](https://mochajs.org) tests, which other
+  packages can extend.
-- Map paths for required packages/modules to account for Lerna's dependency hoisting.
+- Map paths for required packages/modules to account for [Lerna](https://lerna.js.org/)'s dependency hoisting.
 - Add mocha `beforeAll`, `beforeEach` and `afterEach` [root hook plugins](https://mochajs.org/#root-hook-plugins) to add some special behavior when we run tests.

 ## Base `mocharc.js` configuration

-To leverage the base mocha configuration exposed by this package, first add it as a `devDependency` to your `package.json` (the rest of the file has been ommited):
+To leverage the base mocha configuration exposed by this package, first add it as a `devDependency` to your `package.json` (the rest of the file has been omitted):

 ```json
 {